ElfBot is a custom-built tool for ElfHosters, which provides self-service functions, including:

 ElfBot can help with this by creating a symlink to the remote content, in /storage/symlinks/import/.
 You can then manipulate this symlink as if it's a regular file (rename, move into subfolders, etc), but when accessed, it'll point to the original (read-only) content.

-Manually Importing symlinks
+Manually creating symlinks

 To perform a symlink import, run elfbot symlink <path to read-only storage>, or navigate using FileBrowser to a specific folder, and run elfbot symlink here to import from the current directory specifically.